adrs0049/MATH725/notes/week1.md

+# Introduction

+This section serves as a motivation for what we will discuss subsequently.

-# Modern Applied Mathematics
+## Modern Applied Mathematics

 - Development of new mathematical models (modeling).
 - **Theoretical analysis of mathematical models.**
 - Numerical solutions of these models.
 - Data inferences and statistical learning.

-Here we will focus on the second point.
+This course focuses on the second point.

----

 ## Differential equations